kocesat/demos/readme.md

 - Custom Naming of Java Object Fields Using Lombok and Jackson under /lombok package

 - Bitwise Operators & Permission Systems under /bitwise package

+- How to Mimic Usage of Delegates In Java (as in C#) under /delegate package